minerllabs/public-site/competition/index.md

 </table>

-<h3 style="width: 100%; text-align: center;"> Inclusivity </h3>

-Through our generous sponsor, Microsoft, we were able to provide 25 compute grants to participants competing in round 1.
-We will also provide additional compute grants for groups who move on to Round 2.

-The competition organizers are committed to increasing the participation of groups traditionally underrepresented in reinforcement learning and, more generally, in machine learning.
-To that end, we will offer Inclusion@NeurIPS scholarships/travel grants for some number of Round 1 participants who are traditionally underrepresented at NeurIPS to attend the conference.
-We also plan to provide travel grants to enable all of the top participants from Round 2 to attend our NeurIPS workshop.

-The applications for the Inclusion@NeurIPS travel grants can be found [here](https://minerl.typeform.com/to/wV18AM/).

 <h3 style="width: 100%; text-align: center;"> Prizes </h3>

 Top-ranking teams in round 2 will receive rewards from our sponsors.
 Details will be announced as we finalize agreements.